Celeste meets with community activists and members of Indivisible Mohawk Valley

 Renewing Democracy: What would a robust democracy in Utica look like?

-Transparent government - How many times have you heard about a big public project AFTER it was too late to have a voice in it?
+Transparent government - How often have you heard about a big public project AFTER it was too late to have a voice in it?
 When was the last time the public had any real input into the annual city budget?
 The City can't keep operating in the dark if we want to build a Utica for all of us.
 I will insist that Common Council adhere to New York State Open Meetings Law, which dictates how all public meetings must be run.
 This includes public notification, publishing of meeting agendas, minutes, and all proposed resolutions, laws, and any amendments that are a subject of discussions.

 I will bring legislation that requires notice of all public meetings be both posted on the web site and sent to the media 72 hours in advance.
 The City should maintain an updated web page with a complete, central calendar for Common Council and City departments.
 The current Council calendar is BLANK.
 Moreover, meeting agendas, minutes, and proposed resolutions cannot be found anywhere on the web page.